OptiMind: Teaching LLMs to Think Like Optimization Experts: Appendix

 We performed Supervised fine-tuning (SFT) on a single node with eight NVIDIA HGX B200 GPUs.
 All solution generation in the data-cleaning pipeline and evaluation tasks were run on 4 compute nodes, each with eight 80GB NVIDIA H100 GPUs.
 We use \textsc{gpt-oss-20b} as the base model and adapt the \textsc{Verl} framework for SFT.
 Concretely, we train from the \textsc{unsloth/openai-gpt-oss-20b-BFloat16} variant to avoid MXFP4 precision pitfalls and to leverage Unsloth’s compatibility fixes for gpt-oss, and uses FSDP2 strategy to distribute training across the eight GPUs.
+We tune the learning rate over $[10^{-6}, 4\times 10^{-5}]$ via a grid search, and select the best configuration on the validation split under the single-turn, no-hint setting.
 Key SFT hyperparameters and optimizer settings are listed in Table~\ref{tab:sft_params}.

 For solution generation in data cleaning, we host \textsc{openai/gpt-oss-20b} with \textsc{vLLM}.
-For evaluation, we serve all SFT checkpoints and the BF16 base (\textsc{unsloth/openai-gpt-oss-20b-BFloat16}) via \textsc{SGLang} (vLLM did not support our Unsloth-adapted variant at the time when we conduct the evaluation).
-We use top-p decoding for all generation and inference; the common sampling settings are summarized in Table~\ref{tab:gen_params}.
+For evaluation, we serve all SFT checkpoints and the BF16 base (\textsc{unsloth/openai-gpt-oss-20b-BFloat16}) via \textsc{SGLang}, since \textsc{vLLM} did not support our Unsloth-adapted variant when we conducted the evaluation.
+We use top-p decoding for all generation and inference.
+We tune the sampling temperature over $[0.5, 1.0]$ via a grid search, and select the best configuration on the validation split under the single-turn, no-hint setting.
+The common sampling settings for our SFT model are summarized in Table~\ref{tab:gen_params}.